Tips for Creating an Outdoor Living SpaceTips for Creating an Outdoor Living Space

 Create Privacy

 Privacy is important for living spaces, even if that living space is outdoors.
-Privacy can be created in many ways including installing many types of fencing.
-Many homeowners prefer to add privacy subtly, through natural barriers.
-A wall of ivy growing up a trellis, for example, is one way to shield your outdoor space from neighbors, without building an extra wall in your back yard.
-Potted plants, small shrubs and trees are all ways that homeowners can create an enclosed space.
+Privacy can be created in many ways, including installing fencing.
+Many homeowners prefer to add privacy subtly through natural barriers.
+For example, a wall of ivy growing up a trellis is one way to shield your outdoor space from neighbors without building an extra wall in your backyard.
+Potted plants, small shrubs, and trees are all ways that homeowners can create an enclosed space.

 Other structures that can create a wall around your backyard living spaces include: